Cauli-powered ice cream

 EatKinda co-founders Jenni Matheson and Mrinali 'Milli' Kumar share a love of vegan food, but also a belief that Kiwis need to eat more consciously and sustainably.

-Research demonstrates their product uses 93% less land and 81% less water to produce than traditional dairy ice cream, while producing 84% fewer greenhouse gases and 53% less nutrient run-off into the environment.
+Research demonstrates that cauliflower requires 93% less land and 81% less water to produce than traditional dairy ice cream, while producing 84% fewer greenhouse gases and 53% less nutrient run-off into the environment.

 The EatKinda journey began with a kitchen recipe: frustrated by the limited plant-based options available on the market in the early 2000s, Jenni started experimenting with her own cauliflower ice cream at home.